In-patient luxury rehab center in Thailand

 Treatment of intermittent explosive disorder involves a combination of therapy and medications.

 The main objective of therapies is to help patients adopt coping mechanisms that will allow them to react to negative stimuli in a healthy manner.
-They also learn how to deal with intermittent explosive disorder and identify negative thoughts and patterns in order to replace them with positives.
+It also involves learning how to deal with the disorder and identify negative thoughts and patterns to replace them with positive ones.

 The most effective therapy for IED is cognitive-behavioral therapy (CBT).
 This type of behavioral therapy works by helping patients identify the situations and behaviors that trigger fits of anger or aggressive responses.
-At the same time, patients learn to manage their anger and control inadequate responses through relaxation techniques, cognitive restructuring, and improving problem-solving and communication skills.
-In other words, they learn how to avoid getting mad for no reason.
+At the same time, patients learn to manage anger and control inadequate responses through relaxation techniques, cognitive restructuring, and improving problem-solving and communication skills.
+CBT helps people with IED develop skills to manage impulse aggression in response to non-provocative stimuli.

-A study from the Journal of Consulting and Clinical Psychology confirmed the benefits of CBT in the treatment of intermittent explosive disorder.
+A study published in the Journal of Consulting and Clinical Psychology by various professors and psychiatrists from different institutions in Colorado and Illinois confirmed the benefits of CBT in the treatment of intermittent explosive disorder.
 The positive effects of cognitive-behavioral therapy were maintained at the three-month follow-up as well.
-Moreover, the Brazilian Journal of Psychiatry published a study that found CBT led to a significant reduction in all anger scales in persons with intermittent explosive disorder.
+Moreover, a study on cognitive-behavioral group therapy for intermittent explosive disorder published in the Brazilian Journal of Psychiatry found that CBT led to a significant reduction in all anger scales in persons with intermittent explosive disorder.

-Psychotherapy sessions in the intermittent explosive disorder treatment are performed in an individual or group setting.
-Speaking of groups, anger management programs and support groups are useful for the treatment of IEDs.
-Patients get to share their experiences with their disorder and support others while also receiving their help and support.
+Psychotherapy sessions in intermittent explosive disorder treatment are performed in an individual or group setting.
+Anger management programs and support groups are beneficial for the treatment of IEDs.
+Patients get to share experiences with the disorder and support others while also receiving help and support in return.

 Patient education is a significant component of the treatment of this disorder.
-For that reason, healthcare professionals strive to educate patients on what is IED disorder in order to understand it better and acknowledge problematic behaviors that can be managed adequately.
+Healthcare professionals strive to educate patients on what is IED disorder to understand it better and acknowledge problematic behaviors that can be managed adequately.

 While there is no specific intermittent explosive disorder medication, healthcare professionals may prescribe drugs to treat underlying mental health problems.
-These medications usually include antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, and anticonvulsant mood stabilizers such as phenytoin, oxcarbazepine, and carbamazepine.
+These medications usually include antidepressants.

 Some patients also try alternative therapies such as acupuncture and acupressure.
-Keep in mind that alternative therapies aren’t a replacement for IED medical approach or doctor-recommended treatment.
+It is important to note that alternative therapies aren’t a replacement for the IED medical approach or doctor-recommended treatment.

 What are the complications of Intermittent explosive disorder?